ercole-io/ercole-docs/docs/introduction.md

 Take care about your Oracle Database installation and prevent the usage of unathorized licenses.

 **Proactive database optimization**
-All interesting Oracle advisory output pre-elaborted and in a single point.
+All interesting Oracle advisory output pre-elaborated and in a single point.

 **RMAN Backup policy**
 Plan your RMAN backup policy in the best way.